What Is Partnership?

 Results for KP members and patients

 Our Labor Management Partnership has delivered measurable results for KP members and patients.
-Most of the day-to-day work of the partnership is led by self-directed work teams—what we call unit-based teams (UBTs)—made up of frontline managers, employees and physicians.
+Most of the day-to-day work of the partnership is led by self-directed work teams — what we call unit-based teams (UBTs) — made up of frontline managers, employees and physicians.
 All teams are measured quarterly on several dimensions of performance, leadership and engagement.
-Highly engaged UBTs have achieved:

 How do UBTs work?